lmmx/dx/README.md

 This would probably require further preprocessing (but in many cases it's available from images and this can be OCR'd reasonably well with `tesseract`).
 That might come more under "labour of love" than I'm currently willing to do!

-## Reparsing

-If you make a change to the parser, run `dx.dataset.reparse_all_series()` to check it's working as expected, and `dx.dataset.reparse_all_series(overwrite_pickles=True)` to overwrite them.
-Alternatively, just overwrite after backing up your pickles (a simple shell script `back_up_pickles.sh` is included to do so).

-- Batched multiprocessing on all cores is used to speed up reparsing, as for LDA computation (see above)